scienxlab/redflag/README.md

     pytest

-Most of the tests are doctests, but `pytest` will run them using the settings in `setup.cfg`.
+Most of the tests are doctests, but `pytest` will run them using the settings in `pyproject.toml`.